ElianeBriand/svina/README.md

 # SVina

-Like QVina/QuickVina 2, with a few added feature for screening.
+Like QVina/QuickVina 2, with a few added features for screening.

 * Support for various parallelism mechanism for screening
   * Fork +/- thread